Encyclopaedia of relations and characters,

 In eukaryotic organisms, reproduction starts in the prokaryotic chromosomes.

-and colonial organisms, each living being is characterized by its dynamic development from the embryonic to the adult phase.
+organisms, each living being is characterized by its dynamic development from the embryonic to the adult phase.
 Now the replication of cells leads to morphological and functional differentiation.
-In a succession of cell divisions, changes in morphology
+In a succession of cell divisions, changes in morphology and

-physiological functions.
+functions.
 In a differentiated plant, metabolism is an organized process, involving many cells in mutually dependent various ways (6.2).
 Growth is a biotic process (6.3).
-Differentiation enhances the plant’s stability, fitness and adaptive
+Differentiation enhances the plant’s stability, fitness, and adaptive power.

 Differentiation concerns in particular the various functions that we find in a plant.
 The biological concept of a function

 represents a subject-object relation as well as a disposition.
 Something is a biotic object if it has a function with respect to a biotic subject (6.2).
 Cells, tissues, and organs are biotic subjects themselves.
 A cell has the disposition to be a part of a

 spatially founded tissue, in which it has a function of its own.
 A tissue has an objective function in a differentiated organ.
 By differentiation the functions are divided between cells and concentrated in tissues.
 In a differentiated plant, chlorophyll is

 only found in leaves, but it is indispensable for the whole plant.
 The leaves have a position such that they catch a maximum amount of light.

 from germination to death.
 The variety in the successive life phases of fertilization, germination, growth, maturing, reproduction, ageing, and natural death is typical for differentiated fungi, plants, and animals.

 Although the cells of various tissues display remarkable differences, their kinship is large.
 This follows from the fact that many plants are able to reproduce asexually by the formation of buds, bulbs, stolons, tubers, or rhizomes.